Social Security's acting leader faces calls to resign over decision to cut Maine contracts

 WASHINGTON -- The Social Security Administration's acting commissioner is facing calls to resign after he issued an order — which was quickly rescinded — that would have required Maine parents to register their newborns for Social Security numbers at a federal office rather than the hospital.

-Newly unearthed emails show that the March 5 decision was made as political payback to Maine's Governor Janet Mills, who has defied the Trump administration’s push to deny federal funding to the state over transgender athletes.
+Newly unearthed emails show that the March 5 decision was made as political payback to Maine Gov. Janet Mills, a Democrat who has defied the Trump administration’s push to deny federal funding to the state over transgender athletes.

 Dudek's order initially drew widespread condemnation from medical organizations and public officials, who described it as unnecessary and punitive.
 The practice of allowing parents to register a newborn for a Social Security number at a hospital or other birthing site, called the Enumeration at Birth program, has been common for decades.

 Democratic Rep. Chellie Pingree, one of two House members from Maine, said Dudek should resign immediately.
-She characterized Dudek’s actions as retaliation for Mills publicly opposing President Donald Trump.
+She characterized Dudek’s actions as retaliation for Mills publicly opposing President Donald Trump, a Republican.

 “If a federal agency can be turned into a political hit squad at the whim of an acting appointee, what checks remain on executive power?
 Commissioner Dudek’s vindictive actions against Maine represent a fundamental betrayal of public trust that disqualifies him from public service,” Pingree said.